jaames/spriteFX/README.md

 # Features

-* GPU Acceleration - spriteFX uses [composite operations](//developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation), which are hardware accelerated -- making it *much* faster than manual pixel manipulation techniques!
+* Fast - spriteFX uses [composite operations](//developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation), which are hardware accelerated -- making it *super* speedy!

-* Lightweight - the minified version of spriteFX weighs in at under 3kb (or under 1kb when gzipped).
+* Lightweight - the minified version of spriteFX weighs in at under 4kb (or ~1kb when gzipped).

 * Simple - spriteFX's image operations preserve the image's transparency channel for you.

-* Support for AMD and CommonJS module loaders.
+* Support for various module loaders.

 # Documentation